Generic Name: hydromorphone hydrochloride

 Sedation, drowsiness, mental clouding, lethargy, impairment of mental and physical performance, anxiety, fear, dysphoria, dizziness, psychic dependence, mood changes.

 Nausea, and vomiting occur infrequently; they are more frequent in ambulatory than in recumbent patients.
-The antiemetic phenothiazines are useful in suppressing these effects; however, some phenothiazine derivatives seem to be antianalgesic and to increase the amount of narcotic required to produce pain relief, while other phenothiazines reduce the amount of narcotic required to produce a given level of analgesia.
+The antiemetic phenothiazines are useful in suppressing these effects; however, some phenothiazine derivatives seem to be antianalgesic and to increase the amount of opioid required to produce pain relief, while other phenothiazines reduce the amount of opioid required to produce a given level of analgesia.
 Prolonged administration of hydromorphone hydrochloride may produce constipation.
 Opiate agonist-induced increase in intraluminal pressure may endanger surgical anastomosis.

 Circulatory depression, peripheral circulatory collapse and cardiac arrest have occurred after rapid intravenous injection.
 Orthostatic hypotension and fainting may occur if a patient stands up suddenly after receiving an injection of hydromorphone hydrochloride.